-In recognition of the need to manage the care and repatriation of Inuit returning from southern sanatoria, Rudnicki convinced the government of the need for an "Eskimo Rehabilitation Centre," which eventually opened in 1956 in Iqaluit.
-The centre was run by the government, which was in part convinced of its utility due to the knowledge that 25% of patients brought to sanatoria were readmissions.
+In recognition of the need to manage the care and repatriation of Inuit returning from southern sanatoria, Rudnicki convinced the government of the need for an "Eskimo Rehabilitation Centre," which eventually opened in 1956.
+The centre was run by the NANR, which was in part convinced of its utility due to the knowledge that 25% of patients brought to sanatoria were readmissions.
 It was believed that this number and associated costs could be lowered with institutionalized rehabilitation.
 By the time it opened, Apex Hill had already been transformed into a town site around the Centre, which also operated a number of services for nearby inhabitants, such as a coffee shop, bakery, and movie house.

 This was different in concept from transit centres, although one building often served both purposes.
-Transit centres were facilities set up at points between southern hospitals and Inuit communities in the north.
+Transit centres were facilities set up at points between southern hospitals and Inuit communities in the North.
 It was felt that the development of a transit centre in Iqaluit, and a few other places, would lower an individual's wait time in the hospital, and thus cut down on costs.
 Government officials felt that this time could be used "constructively" by Inuit while they stayed and slowly adjusted to life in the North again.

-In addition to its primary aim of patient rehabilitation, the centre soon became a facility for dealing with people who were unable to get to their previous home or were seen as being prone to what was perceived to be disruptive behaviour.
+In addition to its primary aim of patient rehabilitation, the centre soon became a facility for dealing with what were regarded as behavioural problems stemming from the rapid development of Iqaluit, and the presence of a large Qallunaat population and associated facilities and opportunities for "getting into trouble."
 The social problems associated with the opening of the rehabilitation centre were characterized by the Edmonton Journal as "the most expensive experiment in race rehabilitation ever attempted."

-Many people from the Qikiqtani Region remained in Iqaluit after staying in the rehabilitation centre.
+Many Qikiqtaalungmiut remained in Iqaluit due to their stay in the rehabilitation centre.
 Jonah Kelly from Iqaluit told the QTC that:

-[People] who went for medical in Quebec City and Hamilton ... had to travel back to their communities by plane. ...
-Before they went home, they were treated at the Rehab centre. ...
-Abe Okpik used to tell me all these things through his travels through the airline and anyone who could travel on the plane was sent to the rehabilitation centre.
-That is how some stayed in Igaluit.86
+[People] who went for medical in Quebec City and Hamilton...had to travel back to their communities by plane...Before they went home, they were treated at the Rehab centre...Abe Okpik used to tell me all these things through his travels through the airline and anyone who could travel on the plane was sent to the rehabilitation centre.
+That is how some stayed in Iqaluit.